climate-guardians/ClimateGuardiansMVP/README.md

 https://user-images.githubusercontent.com/33607180/170816547-6d26e95e-e48d-4702-89ca-c9258b5cacf7.mp4

 ## MVP Tech-stack
 We have been working hard on delivering our first MVP build in Unity.
-For Celo Camp we defined the MVP scope as followed:
+For Celo Camp we defined the following MVP scope:

 - Base Building with proper resource economy.
 - Crafting, training, and upgrading units.